Indian football: Most versatile players in the country | Goal.com

 Harmanjot Khabra

 Bengaluru midfielder Khabra is, perhaps, the most versatile players in the country, a jack of all trades.
-He started his career at Sporting Goa as a right-back and an attacking midfielder and also operated as a box-to-box midfielder at times.
+He started his career at Sporting Goa as an attacking midfielder and also operated as a box-to-box midfielder at times.

 At East Bengal, Khabra shifted from the right-wing position to right-back quite often and also played at left-back and in defensive midfield under Trevor Morgan.